BlueMonkeyQ/Personal-Homepage/README.md

 # Personal Homepage
-Fullstack using Flask and Next.js
+Fullstack using Fast-Api and Next.js

 Table of Contents
 -   [Running](#running)